Parameterized Complexity of Diameter: Abstract

 \section{Abstract}

 \di---the task of computing the length of a longest shortest path---is a fundamental graph problem.
 Assuming the Strong Exponential Time Hypothesis, there is no $O(n^{1.99})$-time algorithm even in sparse graphs~\abstractCite{RW13}.
-To circumvent this lower bound we aim for algorithms with running time~$f(k) (n+m)$ where~$k$ is a parameter and $f$ is a function as small as possible.
-We investigate which parameters allow for such running times.
+To circumvent this lower bound, we investigate which parameters allow for running times of the form~$f(k) (n+m)$ where~$k$ is the respective parameter and $f$ is a computable function.
 To this end, we systematically explore a hierarchy of structural graph parameters.